-Thursday August 17, 2017 / 7:00pmFriday August 18, 2017 / 7:00pmSaturday August 19, 2017 / 7:00pmThursday August 24, 2017 / 7:00pmFriday August 25, 2017 / 7:00pmSaturday October 7, 2017 / 7:00pmThursday October 12, 2017 / 7:00pmFriday October 13, 2017 / 7:00pm
+Thursday September 28, 2017 / 7:00pmFriday September 29, 2017 / 7:00pmSaturday September 30, 2017 / 7:00pmThursday October 5, 2017 / 7:00pmFriday October 6, 2017 / 7:00pmSaturday October 7, 2017 / 7:00pmThursday October 12, 2017 / 7:00pmFriday October 13, 2017 / 7:00pm

 An improv comedy show is spontaneous, entertaining and hilarious -- and it all starts with just a single word.
 The expert improvisers at National Comedy Theatre Phoenix start every show by asking the audience to shout out suggestions for a word that they can use as a starting point for the show's improvisations.
 From there, nobody, including the performers on stage, knows what will happen next.
 No two shows are ever alike -- but you can count on them to be fast-paced, family-friendly and totally unpredictable.

-Saturday August 19, 2017 / 8:00pm (Doors Open at 7:30pm)
+Saturday September 30, 2017 / 8:00pm (Dinner at 7:00pm)